preames/public-notes/unintended-instructions.rst

 Completeness
 ++++++++++++

 I find it difficult to convince myself of the completeness of either papers rewriting rules.
 They seem to be heavily dependent on a complete taxonomy of the x86 decode rules, and prior experience makes me very hesitant about that.
 As a particular example, neither paper seems to consider the case where a prefix byte forms part of an unintended instruction.
-Particularly for VEX or EVEX, this seems to be a questionable assumption which would need substaintial justification.
+Particularly for VEX or EVEX, this seems to be a questionable assumption which would need justification.

 Register Scavenging
 +++++++++++++++++++